Cefalú Free Tour - Photo 1, Cefalú Free Tour

 Cefalú Free Tour

-On this free tour of Cefalù, we'll visit the historic center, the fishermen's quarter, and the Piazza del Duomo.
-We'll also enter the Cathedral Basilica to admire its Byzantine mosaics.
+On this free tour of Cefalù, we will visit the historic center, the fishermen's quarter, and the Piazza del Duomo.
+We will also enter the Cathedral Basilica to admire its Byzantine mosaics.
 Tour Highlights.

 • 2 hours